elastic/gsoc/readme.md

 1. **You**: Your name and how to contact you.
 1. **Project**: Which of our project ideas you want to be working on or if it is your own, describe it in detail.
 1. **Deliverables**: What is the outcome of your project.
 The more technical details the better.
-1. **Timeline**: Provide a detailed work timeline that breaks the project into one week milestones and align it to the GSoC timeline.
+1. **Timeline**: Provide a detailed work timeline that breaks the project into one-week milestones and align them to the GSoC timeline.
 1. **Availability**: Describe your time commitment and be very explicit about any other engagements — both related to work and holidays or trips.
-No surprises please.
+No surprises, please.
 1. **Pull request**: Link to a pull request you have submitted to the project you want to work on.
-If you are applying to work on the Lua client, the pull request would make most sense to be against the current Lua client and not Elasticsearch itself; the same applies for all other projects — we want to see you working on the codebase where you will be spending your time.
+If you are applying to work on the Lua client, the pull request would make the most sense to be against the current Lua client and not Elasticsearch itself; the same applies for all other projects — we want to see you working on the codebase where you will be spending your time.
-  It is not required to have the pull request merged, since reviewing can take time and we do not rush that process.
+  It is not required to have the pull request merged since reviewing can take time and we do not rush that process.
 We want to see that you can contribute in a meaningful way to the project you want to be working on.
 Start small and only add more complex tasks later on.
 And while documentation fixes or enhancement are welcome, showing your programming skills will earn you bonus points.
   Here is a starting point for issues you could dive into:
   * [Elasticsearch `good first issue`](https://github.com/elastic/elasticsearch/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22+)
   * [Logstash `good first issue`](https://github.com/elastic/logstash/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22+)